Dungeons & Dragons in popular culture: Plays

-Visual media
+Film and television

 Film

-Several films include instances of characters playing the game of Dungeons & Dragons.
-There have also been three feature films released that were based upon the game: Dungeons & Dragons (2000), Dungeons & Dragons: Wrath of the Dragon God (2005), and Dungeons & Dragons: The Book of Vile Darkness (2012).
-As of 2023, Paramount Pictures, RatPac-Dune Entertainment, Sweetpea Entertainment, Vertigo Entertainment, Hasbro Studios and Allspark Pictures published a new Dungeons & Dragons film, Dungeons & Dragons: Honor Among Thieves, directed by Jonathan Goldstein and John Francis Daley.
-The film was released on March 31, 2023.
+There have been multiple feature films released that were based upon the game: Dungeons & Dragons (2000), Dungeons & Dragons: Wrath of the Dragon God (2005), and Dungeons & Dragons: The Book of Vile Darkness (2012).
+A new film based on the game, Dungeons & Dragons: Honor Among Thieves, was released in March 2023; it was directed by Jonathan Goldstein and John Francis Daley.

+Several films include instances of characters playing the game of Dungeons & Dragons or make other references to the game: